ozwillo/ozwillo-doc/_includes/1-introduction.md

   <dt id="def-purchaser">Purchaser</dt>
   <dd>A user that performed a purchase act;</dd>
   <dt id="def-app-factory">App factory</dt>
-  <dd>A REST API (implemented by the provider) that Ozwillo can call to initiate the <a href="#ref-3">provisioning</a> of an application instance, after a purchase act has occured.</dd>
+  <dd>A REST API (implemented by the provider) that Ozwillo can call to initiate the provisioning of an application instance, after a purchase act has occured.</dd>
 </dl>

 What may be confusing at first is that both *abstract* — not instantiated — applications and *tangible* — instantiated — services can be found in the store.
 From a user standpoint it makes sense: one does not worry about the technical implications behind a purchase act.
 But since the documentation reader cares, here is the difference:

 - installing an application triggers the provisioning protocol, leading to software deployment on the provider side, and then to a declaration of the created instance to Ozwillo.
 It requires communication between Ozwillo and the provider servers;
-- installing a service is simply the process of bookmarking the service URI as an icon on the user's desktop.
+- installing a service is simply the process of bookmarking the service URI as a user desk shortcut.
 This is instantaneous and does not require communication between Ozwillo and the provider servers.

 ### Visibility vs restricted access
 {: #ref-1-4}

-If an application or service is visible, it only means it is publicly referenced and shown under Ozwillo's store.
+If a store entry is visible, it only means it is publicly referenced and shown under Ozwillo's store.

 A `visible:false` (hidden) application may be under review or not be available at this time.
-A hidden service is typically targeted to certain users (depending on who purchased the instance): it is shown as a "service launcher icon" under one's desk, but not listed in the store.
+A hidden service is typically targeted to certain users (depending on who purchased the instance): it is only shown as a desk shortcut for given authorized users, but not listed in the store.

 The fact that a service is visible or not in the store is yet separated to how its access is managed, possibly being restricted to certain users.
 All of these scenarios are possible:

 - a visible service whose access is restricted to given users (for example if the service owner wants to explicitely grant access to requesting users)
-- a hidden service with public access (for example if the service owner does not want to be referenced under Ozwillo's store)
+- a hidden service with public access (for example if the service owner does not want to reference it on Ozwillo's store)
-- more typically services that are either visible and public, or hidden and protected.
+- more typically services that are either visible and public, or hidden and protected

+More to come: a `neverVisible` property for services will likely be introduced in the future.
+Indeed, there are valid scenarios where services could be updated from `visible:false` to `visible:true` over time, when there are others where we want to be sure it won't happen: it would be the purpose of `neverVisible:true`.
+{: .focus .soft}

 The [Provisioning](#ref-3) section shows how these settings are set.